What We Do?

 Good Neighbourhood Scheme

-Here in Oxfordshire there is a network of 86 Good Neighbour Schemes.
+Here in Oxfordshire there is a network of 50 Good Neighbour Schemes.
 They are local voluntary groups which offer a service in their local community for those in need of help and support.
 They offer befriending and practical help – whether it is transport, collecting repeat prescriptions, walking the dog, tidying up the garden or changing a light bulb.
 They are schemes that aim to help people stay safe, well and independent.
 Each scheme is independent and offers the services that suit the needs of their local community.
-To find out more contact email@example.com or phone 01993 776277 or look on the Live Well Oxfordshire website.
+To find out more contact Volunteer Link Up on firstname.lastname@example.org, 01993 776277 or www.vlu.org.uk or look on the Live Well Oxfordshire website.

 Coping with bereavement can be shattering and will affect all of us at some point in our lives.
 Our Late Spring service can provide vital support during this difficult time.